Cristian Baroni

-Cristian Mark Junior Nascimento Oliveira Baroni (born 25 June 1983), known as Cristian Baroni or simply Cristian, is a Brazilian professional footballer who plays as a defensive midfielder for Atibaia.
+Cristian Mark Junior Nascimento Oliveira Baroni (born 25 June 1983), known as Cristian Baroni or simply Cristian, is a Brazilian former professional footballer who played as a midfielder.

 Career

 Early years

 Cristian Baroni was champion of the Copa do Brasil in 2005 with Paulista de Jundiaí.
 In 2006, he was signed by Atlético Paranaense for a season.
 In 2007 went to Flamengo and had an important role participating in the rise of the Campeonato Brasileiro Série A campaign that year, in which Flamengo came out of the relegation zone and qualified for the Libertadores.

 Corinthians

 In 2008 Cristian Baroni remained in Flamengo, but was a reserve during many matches.
 At the end of 2008, he went to Corinthians and played for the time in the Campeonato Brasileiro Série B, following their relegation in 2007.
 In 2009 Campeonato Paulista, Cristian Baroni scored the goal that gave the victory to the Corinthians in the first leg of the semi-final against São Paulo missing 23 seconds to finish the game on Pacaembu.
 Cristian Baroni made obscene gestures to fans of São Paulo after scoring the late goal.
 A few months later he won the 2009 Copa do Brasil.